SalomonMetre/Bash-Scripting/README.md

 ## Accessing an element of args
     ${arrayName[index]}

-## Export a variable to another script
+## Exporting a variable to another script
     export <variable> exportFile
     Variable should be in capital